Olical/nfnl/README.md

 ## Macros

 Fennel allows you to write inline macros with the `(macro ...)` form but they're restricted to only being used in that one file.
-If you wish to have a macro module shared by the rest of your codebase you need to mark that file as a macro module by placing `;; [nfnl-macro]` somewhere within the source code.
+If you wish to have a macro module shared by the rest of your codebase you need to mark that file as a macro module either by giving it the `.fnlm` suffix or by placing `;; [nfnl-macro]` somewhere within the source code.
 The exact amount of `;` and whitespace doesn't matter, you just need a comment with `[nfnl-macro]` inside of it.

 This marker does two things: